 We are required by law to monitor attendances and absences.
 Parents should therefore let the school know if a pupil misses school for any reason.
-On the day of absence a telephone call may be made to the school administrator or a letter can be sent in.
+On the day of absence a telephone call should be made to the school office or an email sent to A2191@telford.gov.uk, explaining the absence.